 No, Circadium has chosen to be a vocational college, licensed by the State Board of Private Licensed Schools, Pennsylvania Department of Education to grant a Diploma of Circus Arts.
 This is not quite the same as being an accredited university.

 Vocational schools are carefully monitored by the Board of Education, and we function under strict rules of operational procedure and financial management set out by the Private Licensed Schools division.

 We do not have student dormitories; we help students find apartments and home-shares in the neighborhoods of Northwest Philadelphia.

 The academic classes are in place to serve the student’s artistic career; most coursework is verbal / participatory, and we are able to work with students at any level.
-With a few exceptions (such as the Writing class), minimal homework is given.
 It is critical for the students to gain experience in the academic subjects offered, but none of them have enough course hours to count as a Minor subject.
 Majors and Minors will all be in physical circus disciplines.